 |Gas and Oil Technologies|

-This upcoming webinar from the ETI focusing on the efficiency of coal-fired power plants (CCC) will analyse and assess the application and development prospects of coal-fired double-reheat units. it will take place on Wednesday 16 September 2015 at 13.00 CET.
+This upcoming webinar from the ETI focusing on the efficiency of coal-fired power plants (CCC) will examine the availability of fresh water for power generation, in particular for coal-fired power plants and will take place on Wednesday 14 October 2015 at 13.00 CET.
 To register visit the CCC webinar page here.

 A recent roundtable organised by the ETI dealing with gas and oil technologies (GOT) examined technology challenges facing the industry in the offshore frontier exploration and production areas.
 Presentations can be downloaded from the GOT website here.

 The 2014 Annual Review from the ETI focusing on carbon capture and storage (GHG) outlines the work undertaken and produced including the conferences, networks, technical reports, information papers and presentations made by staff members at external meetings.
 Download from the GHG website here.

 New from the ETI focusing on the efficiency of coal-fired power plants (CCC) in 2015, policy notes offer one page of analysis explaining the wider implications of the conclusions of their reports, helping put the findings in context.
 Available for free download from the CCC website here.